penmasters/zabbix-book/docs/ch02-zabbix-installation/external-authentication.md

 Click `Add` button to create the user.

-We are reayd to test our LDAP server authentication!
+We are ready to test our LDAP server authentication!
 Click `Sign out` in Zabbix menu and login with "user3" as Username and "password" as `Password`, if you carefully followed the steps above you should successfully login with User role permissions.